pruizf/disco/README.md

 # Versions

 DISCO published in October 2017 its version 1.0 containing texts from the 19th Century.

 In December 2017 a second version was published, which additionally contains onnets between the 15th to the 18th Century, reinforcing the corpus' diachronic dimension.
 The second version also contains metadata in RDFa and literary annotations for metrics and enjambment.

+Version 3 was published in October 2019.
+The main changes are the addition of rhyme-word and rhyme-scheme annotations, besides some text corrections and markup improvements, e.g. in dialogue poems.

 # Publication and Preservation